PubTables-v2: A new large-scale dataset for full-page and multi-page table extraction: Experiments

 \subsection{Page-level Table Extraction}

 In this experiment, we evaluate models on their ability to extract tables at the page level.
 In other words, models must take in an entire page and produce TSR output for all of the tables contained within the page.

-Since GriTS is designed to evaluate one predicted table against one ground truth table, to formalize the page-level table extraction task, we propose a simple extension of GriTS that can evaluate a set of predicted tables against a set of ground truth tables.
-This version does not require any correspondence to be given between ground truth and predicted tables.
-Instead, it uses the Hungarian algorithm to find the one-to-one correspondence between predicted and ground truth tables that maximizes the total GriTS score.
-For more details about computing GriTS for table extraction at the page level, please see the Appendix.

-Results of this experiment are given in \cref{tab:page_level_TSR_results}.
-Among VLMs, \texttt{granite-vision-3.2-2b} is again the best performing model overall.
-While larger VLMs again perform better than smaller models overall, this trend is not as pronounced as in the previous experiment.
-Notably, \texttt{GraniteDocling} significantly outperforms \texttt{Qwen2.5-VL-3b}.

-Like in the previous experiment, performance of the domain-specialized VLMs lags behind the fine-tuned POTATR model significantly across all metrics.
+Unlike the cropped tables experiment, which focuses exclusively on long and wide tables, the distribution of tables in this collection is more representative of PubMed as a whole.

+Results are given in \cref{tab:page_level_TSR_results}.
+Among the zero-shot models, frontier MLLMs significantly outperform smaller specialized VLMs, with Gemini 3.1 Pro achieving the highest $\textrm{GriTS}_\textrm{Con}$ of 0.942.
+However, POTATR \cite{smock2026potatr} with text extracted directly from the document achieves $\textrm{GriTS}_\textrm{Con}$ of 0.964---outperforming even the best frontier MLLM despite being a 29M-parameter model.
+The gap between POTATR paired with traditional OCR (0.876--0.880) and POTATR with direct text (0.964) indicates that remaining errors are dominated by text extraction quality rather than structure recognition.